nchlswhttkr/website/content/blog/getting-up-to-hijinks-with-cloudflare-workers/index.md

 Cloudflare have published a [number of templates](https://developers.cloudflare.com/workers/templates/) for various Workers if you'd like to see more examples of them in action!

 I hope you've found this piece interesting.
 You can find most of the code from this post in my [repo of workers](https://github.com/nchlswhttkr/workers) on GitHub!

+---

+_Update: If this isn't enough for you, I've done [more experimenting](../continuing-hijinks-with-cloudflare-workers/) that you can read about!_